pyraz/vim-config/README.md

 Powerline provides the fancy information bar on the bottom of vim.
 It uses special characters to look nice, so you may need to install some fonts for it.
-Here's a brief description of what to do, but for more specific instructions, check out the docs on (Powerline's GitHub Page)[https://github.com/Lokaltog/powerline].
+Here's a brief description of what to do, but for more specific instructions, check out the docs on [Powerline's GitHub Page](https://github.com/Lokaltog/powerline).

 ## Fontconfig
 1. Move vendor/powerline/PowerlineSymbols.otf to ~/.fonts/ (or another X font directory).